$L^{p}$ compactness criteria with an application to variational convergence of some nonlocal energy functionals: Compactness in

-A corollary of the theorem is the following result that uses a criterion involving a sequence of kernels.
-Much effort above was to show the theorem for kernel $\rho$ satisfying \eqref{cone-suff-condition}, but the corollary below limits to those satisfying \eqref{rho-inc-rad} and \eqref{suff-cond}.
+A corollary of the compactness result, Theorem \ref{loc-compactness-main}, is the following result that uses a criterion involving a sequence of kernels.
+The effort made in the proof above was to show the theorem for kernel $\rho$ satisfying \eqref{cone-suff-condition}, but the proposition below limits to those satisfying \eqref{rho-inc-rad} and \eqref{suff-cond}.